HIGH-FIDELITY VACUUM TUBE

 Important: The technique of using a silicon rectifier diode on each Screen Grid in series with the Grid-stopper resistor, as described in my "OPTIMISED ULTRA-LINEAR ©" page, is very helpful in ultra-linear connection.
 AC signal output voltage from the Screen-Grids is prevented from conducting through to the output transformer, which means that theultra-linearoutput stage operates as a negative feedback system only - ie Plate voltage is fed back to the Screen Grids via the transformer taps but not the other way around.
 This method ensures all the electron flow goes to the Plates, with all the advantages described previously.

-when zener diodes are installed to reduce screen-grid voltage, so therefore
+zener diodes are installed to reduce screen-grid voltage, so therefore the

 Important - When using a high B+ voltage:

-both zero and maximum signal, it may be essential to use Class B operation
+zero and maximum signal, it may be essential to use Class B operation - thus

-- thus introducing further complexity into the circuit design and perhaps
+introducing further complexity into the circuit design and perhaps offsetting

-offsetting much of the benefit offered from the ultra-linear configuration.
+much of the benefit offered from the ultra-linear configuration.
+It may

 The following tubes are known to be suitable for conventional ultra-linear operation having nominally equal Plate and Screen-grid DC supply volts: